hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 State Database options
 ----------------------

-State database options include LevelDB and CouchDB.
+The current options for the peer state database are LevelDB and CouchDB.
 LevelDB is the default key-value state database embedded in the peer process.
-CouchDB is an optional alternative external state database.
+CouchDB is an alternative external state database.
 Like the LevelDB key-value store, CouchDB can store any binary data that is modeled in chaincode (CouchDB attachment functionality is used internally for non-JSON binary data).
-But as a JSON document store, CouchDB additionally enables rich query against the chaincode data, when chaincode values (e.g. assets) are modeled as JSON data.
+But as a document object store, CouchDB allows you to store data in JSON format, issue rich queries against your data, and use indexes to support your queries.

 Both LevelDB and CouchDB support core chaincode operations such as getting and setting a key (asset), and querying based on keys.
 Keys can be queried by range, and composite keys can be